 F5 Distributed Cloud AIP operates via a monitoring agent installed by Liquid Web.
 F5 Distributed Cloud AIP actively monitors the following concerns:

 - User logins/login attempts.

 - File access and modification.

 - Privilege escalations.

 It is implemented on servers where clients are looking to bolster server security, add increased visibility into suspect processes, and add real-time security monitoring for customers who also desire an IDS for HIPAA or PCI compliance.

-Typically, Threat Stack security rules are broken down into three tiers.
+Typically, F5 Distributed Cloud AIP security rules are broken down into three tiers.
 These tiers define the severity of the issue and the appropriate effort that is taken in response.